princerana0702/Analyzing-cricket-data-using-Pandas-and-NumPy-in-a-sample-project/README.md

 4.handling outliers

 Data collection :
-Data has been collected from the Code Basics platform.
+Data has been collected from the codebasics.io platform.